 - tend to worms, chickens, or other animals

 The work will depend on the time of the year and the gardening style of the host.
 As a work exchanger/intern you’re sure to get muddy and sweaty and to eat good home-grown food!

-If you’d like to come see what we’re doing and experience one or three weeks of life among the Rabbits, please check out our visitor program.
+If you’d like to come see what we’re doing and experience one or two weeks of life among the Rabbits, please check out our visitor program.